 If your RRSP contribution room is greater than the value of your PSPA, they’ll likely approve the PSPA.
 We’ll send you a letter to let you know.

 If your RRSP contribution room is less than the value of your PSPA, they likely won’t approve the PSPA and will send you a letter to let you know.
 You’ll need to call us at 1-800-668-0105 so we can talk about your options (make sure to have your letter from the CRA with you when you call).
-We may need to refund payments you’ve made for your leave.
+We may need to refund payments you’ve made for your leave or reduced workload.

 The bottom line

 If your PSPA is less than your RRSP contribution room: